TurBoss/blt/doc/tree.rst

     Writes XML to the file *fileName*.

   **-hideroot**
-    Indicates to not output a tag for the root node.
+    Indicates to not output an XML tag for the root node.

   **-indent** *numChars*
     Specifies the number of characters to indent for each level of XML tag.